7:180 Prevention of and Response to Bullying, Intimidation, and Harassment

-DAOES uses the definition of bullying as provided in this policy.
+- DAOES uses the definition of bullying as provided in this policy.

-    - Bullying is contrary to State law and the policy of this district.
-However,

-    nothing in DAOES’s bullying prevention and response plan is intended to infringe

-    upon any right to exercise free expression or the free exercise of religion or

-    religiously based views protected under the First Amendment to the U.S.

-    Constitution or under Section 3 of Article I of the Illinois Constitution.
+- Bullying is contrary to State law and the policy of this System.
+However, nothing in DAOES’s bullying prevention and response plan is intended to infringe upon any right to exercise free expression or the free exercise of religion or religiously based views protected under the First Amendment to the U.S. Constitution or under Section 3 of Article I of the Illinois Constitution.

 - Students are encouraged to immediately report bullying.
-A report may be made

-    orally or in writing to Nondiscrimination Coordinator, Building Principal,

-    Assistant Building Principal, Dean of Students, a Complaint Manager, or any

-    staff member with whom the student is comfortable speaking.
-Anyone, including

-    staff members and parents/guardians, who has information about actual or

-    threatened bullying is encouraged to report it to the DAOES named officials or

-    any staff member.
-The DAOES named officials and all staff members are available

-    for help with a bully or to make a report about bullying.
-Anonymous reports are

-    also accepted.
+A report may be made orally or in writing to Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
+Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the DAOES named officials or any staff member.
+The DAOES named officials and all staff members are available for help with a bully or to make a report about bullying.
+Anonymous reports are also accepted.

 301 S. Swift Rd., Addison, IL 60101